rurlaender/ServerStatus/README.md

-# ServerStatus
+# ServerStatusBackend
-Frontend and Backend to monitor the status of a server
+Python program that runs as a JsonRpcServer to return server status data on request